David Prosser Jr.: Altercations with other justices

 Conflicting media reports on June 25, 2011 indicated that Prosser had gotten into an altercation with Bradley on June 13, 2011 in her office, which allegedly became physical.
 The dispute occurred during a discussion in Bradley's office with four other Justices present, before the court issued its June 13, 2011 split decision to uphold the law limiting collective bargaining rights for most Wisconsin state public employees.
 In one report, witnesses alleged that after Bradley told Prosser to leave her office, Prosser grabbed Bradley around the neck in what was described as a chokehold.
-A contradictory report said that Bradley charged Prosser with her fist raised, and that in attempting to block her, he made contact with her neck.
+Prosser claimed that Bradley charged Prosser with her fist raised, and that in attempting to block her, he made contact with her neck.
 Capitol Police Chief Charles Tubbs was notified of the incident, and met with the entire Supreme Court.
 Investigations into the matter were opened by the Wisconsin Judicial Commission and the Dane County Sheriff's office.
 After initially saying he would refrain from comment until a proper investigation was completed, Prosser denied he choked Bradley saying, "claims made to the media will be proven false."
 Bradley then made a public statement saying that Prosser, "put his hands around my neck in anger in a chokehold", as she was asking him to leave her office.